 • The total number of entries for local follow-up processing, i.e. for ls and lf, may not exceed 1000 characters.
+This maximum length applies to the representation in UTF-8, see also page 127.

 The total number of characters for remote follow-up processing, i.e. for rs and rf, may not exceed 1000 characters, but this maximum value may be lower if a FT version < V10 is used in the remote system.